eaiii-frba-utn/2020/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenidos a Electronica Aplicada III 2020
+Bienvenidos a Electrónica Aplicada III 2020
 ===========================================